fdietz/vue_components_book_manuscript/8-mixins-extend-hocs.md

 I> You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-8/example-4)

 There are a lot of open questions here.
-For example in the current implementation we cannot just pass along some additional props without changing the HOC component since it needs to pass these props explicitly currently.
-It's not really a problem for such small examples, but it shows that there's is no easy way to compose components using generics HOCs with Vue.js built-in functionality.
+For example in the current implementation we cannot just pass along some additional props without changing the HOC component since it needs to pass these props explicitly .
+It's not really a problem for such a small example, but it shows that there is no easy way to compose components using generics HOCs with Vue.js built-in functionality.

-The [vue-hoc](https://github.com/jackmellis/vue-hoc/blob/master/packages/vue-hoc/README.md) project discusses and implements some useful helpers to work around these problems.

 ## Summary

 There's an ongoing discussion in the Vue.js community about the use of HOCs, or High Order Components.
 These are quite popular in the React community actually.

-If you are interested in the discussion and props and cons of using HOCs in Vue.js, I can highly recommend this [article](https://medium.com/bethink-pl/do-we-need-higher-order-components-in-vue-js-87c0aa608f48) by Bogna Knychała and the [vue-hoc](https://github.com/jackmellis/vue-hoc/blob/master/packages/vue-hoc/README.md) project.
+If you are interested in the discussion and props and cons of using HOCs in Vue.js, I can highly recommend this [article](https://medium.com/bethink-pl/do-we-need-higher-order-components-in-vue-js-87c0aa608f48) by Bogna Knychała and the [vue-hoc](https://github.com/jackmellis/vue-hoc/blob/master/packages/vue-hoc/README.md) project which implements some useful helpers to work around these problems.

-Personally, I prefer to use slots and scoped slots instead of HOCs but your mileage may vary.
+D> Personally, I prefer to use slots and scoped slots instead of HOCs but your mileage may vary.